aclark4life/setup-linux/README.md

 In just a few easy steps!

-Kidding.
-Never easy enough but not too bad either.
+Kidding!
+Never easy enough, but not too bad either.

 ## Prerequisites